 All featured products and deals are selected independently and objectively by the author.
 Better Report may receive a share of sales via affiliate links in content.

-I used to be anti-e-reader, but I’ve since come around.
+I used to be anti-e-reader, but I’ve come around.
 There is nothing quite like holding a physical book or browsing the shelves of a library, but it’s hard to deny an e-reader’s usefulness.
 You can read any book you want whenever you want to read it, and you can change your mind and read another instead, even if you’ve just landed in another country for a trip — with no separate carry-on for all your options.
 E-readers also support checking out digital books for free from your library using Overdrive.
 I still buy physical books when I’m really drawn to one, but I’ve read significantly more since switching.
+After years of testing e-readers, these are the best options available right now.
+In a reading rut?
+Consider some of our favorite books.

-Prices are accurate as of September 5, 2024.
+Prices are accurate as of February 4, 2025.
 Subject to change.

-Best Kindle: Kindle Paperwhite
+Best Kindle: Kindle Paperwhite (2024)

 Best Non-Amazon E-Reader: Kobo Libra Colour

 When it comes to e-readers, Kobos are a very close second.
 This is the newest model with a 7-inch color screen, so you can see book covers and graphic novel pages accurately and highlight books or write in notebooks with colored ink, which is a fun feature — you’ll need to purchase the stylus separately for writing, though.
 The Libra also has physical page turn buttons which I much prefer to just tapping a screen, and that extra bezel space makes it more comfortable to hold during long reading sessions.
 You can even turn it on its side to read or write in landscape mode.
 The Libra is waterproof for pool or bath reading sessions and it has 32 gigabytes of storage.
+In 2024, Amazon also released a color e-reader, the Colorsoft, but at $280 it’s quite an investment when other great e-readers exist for less.

 A Black and White Kobo: Kobo Clara BW